-Another company called Karma3, which manages biodiversity waste in Melbourne, Australia, also graciously supplied me 17 ounces of their dry-roasted fly larvae for free.
-I asked CEO James Sackle how he’d cook the larvae.
+Another company called Karma3, which manages biodiversity waste in Melbourne, also graciously supplied me 500 grams of their dry-roasted fly larvae for free.
+I asked CEO James Sackl how he’d cook the larvae.
 “I recommend them more in a salad or that sort of thing because they offer crunch,” he said.
 “Or put them on top of pasta.”

-By lunch, I was starving and decided to tackle the bugs head-on.
-So I inundated a vegetable stir fry with maggots, similar to what Sackle had recommended.
+By lunch I was starving and decided to tackle the bugs head-on.
+So I inundated a vegetable stir-fry with maggots, sort of as James Sackl had recommended.
 “They’re crunchy and they kind of taste like caramel popcorn,” he’d assured me.
 I pushed myself into eating as much as I could, but the tropical fly spawn ruined everything.
 I'd managed two bites before I burst into tears, alone in the staff room.

 It suddenly occurred to me that I’d made a horrible mistake.

 See, the truth is that I’m afraid of bugs.
 Deathly afraid.
 When I was seven I became convinced that if I didn’t cover my face while I slept an earwig or a redback spider would crawl into my ear canal and lay eggs so I slept with a hand over my ear for years.
 And while don’t do that anymore, I’m now a vegan who is happy to kill spiders.
 They’re just ugly and hairy.
 They’re unnatural and I hate them.